hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 identified by the BPI WG-5 as sufficient and achievable as data collection requirements for third-party energy modeling tools.
 The BPI data standards support the collection and transfer of additional data points beyond these use cases.
-However, additional data may require substantive [OR SUBSTANTIAL?] changes on behalf of the software vendors.
+However, additional data may require substantive  changes on behalf of the software vendors.
 Program administrators should be prepared for the financial impacts of custom data collection requests.